Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootDisabled).md

 1. Prepare ssh key for creating VM (if you don't have one)
 ```
 # id_rsa.pub will used as ssh-key-values for VM creation.
-# id_rsa will be used for ssh in your vm
+# id_rsa will be used for ssh in your vm.
+# replace <your email here> with your email address.
-$ ssh-keygen -t rsa -b 4096 -C example@gmail.com
+$ ssh-keygen -t rsa -b 4096 -C <your email here>
 Generating public/private rsa key pair.

 Enter file in which to save the key (/c/Users/xiaobwan.REDMOND/.ssh/id_rsa): /e/cgpu/.ssh/id_rsa